Jagdeesh-P/BJ_Weather_and_Map_application_using_Django/README.md

-# Weather Application using Django
+# Weather and Map Application using Django

 This project is a web application developed using Django, a powerful Python framework, to provide users with up-to-date weather data for any location worldwide.
 The application aims to be user-friendly, accessible, and visually appealing, catering to a wide range of users.